-1 officer convicted, 1 acquitted in death of Elijah McClain
+1 of 2 Colorado officers convicted in death of Elijah McClain after police stop, ketamine injection

 Aurora police officer Randy Roedema was found guilty of criminally negligent homicide and third-degree assault.
 The 12-person jury found officer Jason Rosenblatt not guilty on all charges.
 Roedema faces up to three years in prison on the more serious homicide charge, with sentencing to occur at a later date.

-McClain’s mother, Sheneen McClain, listened to the verdict from the front row, where Attorney General Phil Weiser had his hand on her shoulder.
-She held her right hand high in a raised fist as she left the courtroom.
+McClain’s mother listened to the verdict from the front row, where Attorney General Phil Weiser had his hand on her shoulder.
+Sheneen McClain held her right hand high in a raised fist as she left the courtroom.
+She expressed disappointment in the verdict.

+“This is the divided states of America, and that’s what happens,” she said as she walked away from the court house.

 McClain died after being put in a neck hold by a third officer and pinned to the ground, then injected by paramedics with an overdose of ketamine.